pixelmatix/SmartMatrix/src/MIGRATION.md

   matrix.begin();
 ```

-If you don't need all the layers, delete the `addLayer` call for the ones you don't need, and delete the corresponding `SMARTMATRIX_ALLOCATE` macros for the layers you don't need at the top of the sketch.
+If you don't need all the layers, delete the `addLayer` call for the ones you don't need, and delete the corresponding `SMARTMATRIX_ALLOCATE` macros at the top of the sketch.

 ### Background Layer
 The methods for drawing to the background layer were moved from the SmartMatrix class to the background layer class, called `backgroundLayer` by default.
 Do find-replace in your text editor, finding the text on the first line of each pair, and replacing with the text from the second line.